TechEmpower/FrameworkBenchmarks/ninja-resin/README.md

 ## Contributors and thanks

+ * The whole TE team for making this possible.
+Thanks for your time and patience!
  * kpacha - Kudos to kpacha for creating the initial TE benchmark suite for Ninja!
  * raphael - Updating and maintenance of Ninja TE benchmarks
  * martin-g - Many thanks for fixing the issue with resin persistence.xml.
 Awesome!